weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 By step 2, g. cB, and the relations (55) to (57) show that g, has the other required properties.

-STEP 4 Given a real function f, continuous on K, and ¢ > 0, there exists a function h € B such that
+STEP 4 Given a real function f, continuous on K, and c > 0, there exists a function h € B such that

 (58)